If You Think You're Lonely Now

 "If You Think You're Lonely Now" is a song recorded and released by American soul singer-songwriter Bobby Womack in 1981 from his album The Poet.
-It was initially released as the b-side to his song "Secrets" but proved to be the more popular track.
+It was initially released as the B-side to his song "Secrets" but proved to be the more popular track.
 The single reached number three for four weeks on the Hot Soul Singles chart.
 This is significant because Womack released the song during a time when R&B was on a down slope and the charts were largely dominated by dance music.

+Reception

+For Record Collector, Tim Brown wrote, "There was a major hit single in the form of the rambling ballad 'If You Think You’re Lonely Now', a true return to form."

 Charts

 K-Ci Hailey version

 The song was later revised in 1994 by K-Ci Hailey, which is featured on the soundtrack to the film, Jason's Lyric.
 K-Ci's version was a pop hit, which peaked to number seventeen on Billboard's Hot 100 and eleven on Hot R&B Singles charts.
 The song's main hook is also invoked by Mariah Carey in her 2005 song "We Belong Together".